Last Updated on June 10, 2021 by Maggie Sutton

 History of Memorial Day

-Memorial Day is celebrated on the last Monday in May and honors all the men and women who gave their lives while serving in the United States Armed Forces.
-This year, Memorial Day falls on Monday, May 28, marking its 47th year.
-Although the idea of honoring fallen military members on a specific day has been around since shortly after the Civil War, Memorial Day became official in 1971.
+Memorial Day is celebrated on the last Monday in May, and honors all the men and women who gave their lives while serving in the United States Armed Forces.
+Although the idea of honoring fallen military members on a specific day has been around since shortly after the Civil War, Memorial Day became official Federal holiday in 1971.

-Before that, it was known as Decoration Day, first held on May 30, 1968, as a day to adorn the graves of fallen comrades who died fighting for their country during the Civil War.
-General John A. Logan, a leader of a Northern Civil War veterans’ organization, chose that day precisely because it was not on the anniversary of any battle.
+Before that, it was known as Decoration Day, first officially held on May 30, 1868, as a day to adorn the graves of fallen soldiers who died during the Civil War.
 On the first official Decoration Day, James Garfield gave a speech at Arlington National Cemetery to over 5,000 people.
+They then adorned 20,000 Civil War graves at Arlington.

 Memorial Day Traditions